microsoft/vscode-docs/blogs/2017/02/15/textmate-sematics.md

 ---
 ## TextMate Grammars

 For the launch of VS Code, we had something like 10 hand-written tokenizers, mostly for web-ish languages, which would definitely not be sufficient for a general-purpose desktop code editor.
-Enter TextMate grammars.
+Enter [TextMate grammars](https://manual.macromates.com/en/language_grammars), a descriptive form of specifying the tokenization rules, which has been adopted in numerous editors.
 There was one problem though, TM grammars don't work quite like our hand-written tokenizers.

 TM grammars, through their use of begin/end states, or while states, can push scopes that can span multiple tokens.
 Here's the same example under a JS TM Grammar (ignoring whitespace for brevity):